 Another day, another destination.
 Today we spend a day in Jávea, Xàbia in Valencian, the coastal town in the north part of the Marina Alta.
-It is a very interesting town with a large history and it is beautiful to see the scenery changes along the 25 kilometers that Jávea/Xàbia has.
+It is a very interesting town with large history, and it is beautiful to see the scenery changes along the 25 kilometers that Jávea/Xàbia has.
 From open gravel beaches, small coves with pebbles, cliffs of Vertigo to the Arenal sandy beach with the promenade.

-How do you get to Jávea/Xàbia
+How do you get to Jávea/Xàbia?

 The AP-7 motorway lays more land inwards and because of that Jávea has no direct exit from it.
 To get to the town by car you must leave the motorway at the Dénia exit (nr.
 62) and take the N-332 south for a few kilometers.
 Just before Gata de Gorgos the CV-734 will lead into Jávea.
 There is no direct tram-via link so the only alternative for public transport is the ALSA bus.

 The Arenal beach is the only sandy beach in the Jávea/Xàbia bay.
-The water of the beach is shallow and at the promenade, there are many restaurants, bars and pubs to enjoy during the summer days.
+The water of the beach is shallow and at the promenade, there are many restaurants, bars, and pubs to enjoy during the summer days.

 When you prefer a day in Jávea in a more natural and quieter setting there is Cala Granadella to go to.
 It is a bit of a wild place and has a minimum of services.
 And if you really want to hide from the crowds go visit Cala Sardineras, accessible only on foot through the pine forest.
 Read more about this beach here.

-The historic centre of Jávea
+The historic center of Jávea

 Another very remarkable building is the Soler Blasco Archaeological and Ethnographic Museum.
 This was a Gothic palace in the XVII century and has a magnificent facade of rough stone.
-Also, large houses that the rich locals built thanks to the raisin trade at the end of the 18th century are scattered around the centre.
+Also, large houses that the rich locals built thanks to the raisin trade at the end of the 18th century are scattered around the center.

-Walk through the Montgó Natural Park
+Walkthrough the Montgó Natural Park

-The Montgó mountain is dominantly present at the north side of Jávea.
+The Montgó mountain is dominantly present on the north side of Jávea.
 Nature lovers can not leave this town without visiting the Natural Park on the Montgó.
 This park offers several routes to discover this privileged environment, be sure to wear appropriate footwear, be prepared and watch out during the warmest hours of the day in Jávea.

 Scuba diving in Jávea

 There are a lot of dive sites that Jávea has to offer.
 These sites will make you enjoy one of the spectacular and well-preserved seabeds of the Mediterranean.
 Some of the best places to go and dive are the San Martin Cape and the San Antonio cape.
-Here you find marine life such as octopus, barracudas, giltheads or groupers.
+Here you find marine life such as octopus, barracudas, giltheads, or groupers.
 If you are a lover of diving, Jávea/Xàbia is definitely a place for you to visit.

 If you like this blog about a day in Jávea/Xàbia and other updates regarding the Costa Blanca register on this web page.
-After registering you will receive our monthly newsletter with latest updates.
+After registering you will receive our monthly newsletter with the latest updates.

 And if you fancy, you can always like us on Facebook